romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-What is the role of implementing workflow commands as a run step in a GitHub Actions workflow?
+Q: What is the role of implementing workflow commands as a run step in a GitHub Actions workflow?
 <details><summary>Show the answer</summary><p>

 - **To communicate with the runner, setting environment variables or altering the workflow behavior**